sergentd/modelisation-verification/README.md

 Evaluation will be:

-* do you have done anything at the deadline?
+* have you done anything at the deadline?
   (yes: 1 point, no: 0 point)
   * [ ] Done anything
 * do you have understood and implemented all the required notions?